The 20 Best Familial Periodic Paralysis Doctors in Germany

 Marburg An Der Lahn, HE, DE

-Juergen Schaefer practices in Marburg An Der Lahn, Germany.
+Juergen Schaefer practices practicing medicine in Marburg An Der Lahn, Germany.
 Schaefer is rated as an Advanced expert by MediFind in the treatment of Familial Periodic Paralysis.
-Their top areas of expertise are Familial Periodic Paralysis, Homozygous Familial Hypercholesterolemia (HoFH), High Cholesterol, and Familial Hypercholesterolemia.
+They are also highly rated in 1 other condition, according to our data.
+Their clinical expertise encompasses Familial Periodic Paralysis, Homozygous Familial Hypercholesterolemia (HoFH), High Cholesterol, and Familial Hypercholesterolemia.

 Experienced in Familial Periodic Paralysis